 Once inside a session, you can press "ctrl + alt + enter" to toggle full screen mode.

-Once logged into the VPN lab, you can access your lab control panel.
-Through this control panel, you can manage, revert, and reset lab machines and passwords.
-You can access the panel using the address sent to you in your welcome email.
-If you encounter an SSL certificate warning, you may accept it.
+Once logged into the VPN lab, you can access your Learning Library control panel.
+Through this control panel, you can manage, start, revert and obtain machine passwords.

 To deal with the volume of information gathered during a penetration test, we like to use Cherrytree, a multipurpose note-taking application, to initially document all our findings.
 Using an application like Cherrytree helps both in organizing the data digitally as well as mentally.
 When the penetration test is over, we use the interim documentation to compile the full report.
 Cherrytree is available in Kali Linux as an extra application and has convenient built-in features such as screen grabbing and HTML export capabilities.